 The date to start is today, or tomorrow, or ASAP.

 To make your Tier II submissions easier next March, here are some activities you can complete now.
 We’ve also listed some other helpful resources, particularly from EPA, to guide you along the journey.
 And as always, our Customer Success team is ready to help — all year round.

 - Start with a checklist, such as this one.
 A checklist is a good foundation for planning and completing reporting tasks.

 TIP: Our Tier II Guide (eBook) is an equally good resource for Tier II guidelines and do’s and don’ts.

 - Verify your state’s Tier II reporting requirements.
 Check criteria like thresholds, the contacts on your Local Emergency Planning Committees (LEPCs), and even your state’s reporting portal and submission instructions.

-TIP: Encamp’s EPCRA Applicability Flowchart is a helpful starting point.
-By each state, the flowchart tracks reporting requirements down to the county and local level.
+TIP: EPA’s reporting requirements web page (linked above) is a helpful starting point.
+By each state, the agency tracks reporting requirements down to the county and local level.

 TIP 4: For each facility, remove chemicals that are no longer in use or that were not onsite in quantities that triggered a reporting threshold from the facility’s Tier II report.